playframework/playframework/documentation/manual/releases/release27/migration27/Migration27.md

 If you'd like a more concise solution when using SLF4J directly for Java, you may also consider [Project Lombok's `@Slf4j` annotation](https://projectlombok.org/features/log).

-> **NOTE**: `org.slf4j.Logger`, the logging interface of SLF4J, does [not yet](https://jira.qos.ch/browse/SLF4J-371) provide logging methods which accept lambda expression as parameters for lazy evaluation. `play.Logger` and `play.api.Logger`, which are mostly simple wrappers for `org.slf4j.Logger`, provide such methods however.
+> **Note**: `org.slf4j.Logger`, the logging interface of SLF4J, does [not yet](https://jira.qos.ch/browse/SLF4J-371) provide logging methods which accept lambda expression as parameters for lazy evaluation. `play.Logger` and `play.api.Logger`, which are mostly simple wrappers for `org.slf4j.Logger`, provide such methods however.

 Once you have migrated away from using the `application` logger, you can remove the `logger` entry in your `logback.xml` referencing it: